 Silbert and Hardcastle are dead, but Banks pursues his "Othello theory," pressing a suspect for more information about exactly how this happened.
 Then just as things seem to be looking up, more tragedy hits from a completely unexpected direction.

-Another fast moving thriller from a master of suspense Peter Robsinson.
+It's another fast moving thriller from master of suspense Peter Robsinson.
 And with a new twist: when this one is over, the reader gets the feeling it's not really over.
 Along with Inspector Alan Banks, we await further developments.